JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 Note: Any build with incremental compilation disabled invalidates incremental caches.
 The first build is never incremental.

 > Sometimes problems with incremental compilation become visible several rounds after the failure occurs.
 Use [build reports](#build-reports)
 > to track the history of changes and compilations.
-Doing so may also help you provide reproducible bug reports.
+This can help you to provide reproducible bug reports.
 >
 {type="tip"}